Panneduh/ADMAN_SMARTPARK/README.md

 ### Hardware Layer

 * Raspberry Pi Zero 2 with optocoupler monitors the gate relay's status
-* Raspberry Pi 4W with IP camera overlooks parking lot and sends pictures to the live server running the backend
+* Raspberry Pi 4W with IP camera overlooks parking lot and sends pictures to our live server running the backend

 ### Backend Layer